How to choose birth control

 When should you start thinking about birth control?
 If you start having sex first and start thinking about birth control later, you could get pregnant by accident.

-Also, keep in mind: contraception isn’t just about preventing unintended pregnancies – barrier methods like condoms can also reduce the risk of getting infected with an STI.
+Also, keep in mind: that contraception isn’t just about preventing unintended pregnancies – barrier methods like condoms can also reduce the risk of getting infected with an STI.

 Do I want a baby?